Table of Contents

 I love road trips.
 Maybe it’s part of being Canadian and our collective unconscious, or perhaps it’s just me.
-To me, nothing says travel and summer like going on a road trip across Canada.
+To me, nothing says travel and summer as going on a road trip across Canada.
 I grew up on road trips, driving around Alberta, Saskatchewan and British Columbia.
-I’ve road tripped out east in New Brunswick, Nova Scotia, and Prince Edward Island.
+I’ve road-tripped out east in New Brunswick, Nova Scotia, and Prince Edward Island.
 In 2013 I drove by myself from Calgary to Toronto.
 I drove across four provinces (Alberta, Saskatchewan, Manitoba and Ontario) for a distance of about 3400 km or 2112 miles.

 Why Road Trip Across Canada?
 You Decide

 When you fly or take the train, there’s usually only one route you take.
 Sure, you might have to make an emergency landing somewhere (like if there’s a medical issue), but mostly you’re getting from point A to point B. It’s okay, but it’s also a bit boring.
 Often travel is more about the journey than the destination, and no more is this more apparent than with road trips.
-You can change your route, spend more time in one place, less time in elsewhere.
-When you’re on a plane or train, you don’t get to choose the route you take or the pace in which you can travel.
+You can change your route, spend more time in one place, and less time elsewhere.
+When you’re on a plane or train, you don’t get to choose the route you take or the pace at which you can travel.
 When you’re on a road trip, you have more freedom and more choice.

 You See More

-One thing I love about road trips is stopping at cheesy tourist attractions.
+Something that I love about road trips is stopping at cheesy tourist attractions.
 If it says the “world’s biggest” or “world’s smallest” then I’m there.
 People miss seeing these quirky attractions, small towns, and beautiful landscapes when they fly.
 Even taking the train, while you might see some (not all) of these sites out the window, you can’t get out and see them up close.

 One reason why I went on my big road trip in 2013 was to see more of my own country.
 I’d never been to Manitoba or Ontario (well aside from Toronto) before that point.
 Granted I didn’t spend much time in Manitoba and only spent one night in Winnipeg, but it seemed like an underrated city and one I’d like to visit again.
 In Ontario, I was awestruck on the drive along Lake Superior (from Wawa Ontario to Sault Ste.
 Marie, Ontario).
 Lake Superior is so big (the biggest of The Great Lakes) that it felt like driving along the ocean.